saurabh-das7/pm-tpm-playbooks/ai-learning/system_prompt_design_for_llm_evaluation.md

 Building an LLM-as-judge evaluator is not just an engineering task.
 The system prompt is the product.
 It encodes the rubric, defines the scoring scale, controls output format, and determines how the model handles edge cases.
 A weak system prompt produces inconsistent, unreliable verdicts — which defeats the entire purpose of structured evaluation.

-This guide captures the principles and patterns for writing system prompts that produce rubric-based evaluation outputs reliably, drawn from designing a five-dimension ad copy evaluator in April 2026.
+This guide captures the principles and patterns for writing system prompts that produce rubric-based evaluation outputs reliably, drawn from two tools: a five-dimension search ad copy evaluator (llm-eval-toolkit) and a multi-pass operational ticket categoriser (llm-issue-categorizer).

 ---